SimoKiihamaki/ai_medicine/README.md

 ## Overview

-This repository contains the complete manuscript and all supporting materials for our systematic review, **"Artificial Intelligence in Medicine: Implementation Challenges, Privacy Considerations, and Ethical Frameworks (2017-2025)"**.
+This repository contains the complete manuscript and all supporting materials for our scoping review, **"Artificial Intelligence in Medicine: Implementation Challenges, Privacy Considerations, and Ethical Frameworks (2017-2025)"**.
 This project is a novel exploration in **AI-driven academic writing**: the manuscript was primarily **authored by AI models (Claude Sonnet 3.5 v2 and Deepseek R1) under human oversight**.

 The study provides a comprehensive analysis of **AI implementation in healthcare**, focusing on: